tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 # Complete an order

-{% hint style="warning" %}
+Complete an order line when it is completely handled at the buyer, usually when the supplier invoice is received and approved by buyer.

-This feature is planned.
+- `Issued`, `Rejected` and `Confirmed` lines will become `Completed`
-{% endhint %}
+- `In progress` and `Cancelled` lines cannot be completed

-When an order or line is completely handled at the buyer, usually when the supplier invoice is received and approved by buyer.
+- `Completed` lines cannot be completed again

 ## Completing by resending an order